Arguments Summary Day 15: December 6, 2017

-On 6.12.2017, Mr. Gopal Subramanium, appearing for the NCT continued his rejoinder before the 5-Judge Constitutional Bench hearing the case pertaining to the Special Status of Delhi.
+Mr. Gopal Subramanium, appearing for the NCT, continued his rejoinder before the 5-Judge Constitutional Bench hearing the case pertaining to the Special Status of Delhi.

 Justice Sikri observed that according to the Balakrishnan Committee Report, the reason for the constitutional amendment was to make it difficult to change the existing scheme under which Delhi functioned.
 Mr. Subramanium responded that the Report was only an external source that could be relied on sparingly.
 Executive authority for the NCT of Delhi was vested in the Council of Ministers, he added.

-Then Mr. Rajeev Dhavan representing the NCT of Delhi advanced the argument that co-operative federalism was a basic structure of the Constitution which had to be respected in this case.
-He added that the ratio in the Ram Jawaya Kapoor case might not apply to every Union Territory but it did apply to a Union Territory that had an elected legislature.
-He ended his submission by arguing that as NCT had an elected legislature, so the Council of Ministers would have a co-equal executive power.
+Then Mr. Rajeev Dhavan, representing the NCT of Delhi, advanced the argument that co-operative federalism was a basic structure of the Constitution which had to be respected in this case.
+He added that the ratio in the Ram Jawaya Kapoor might not apply to every Union Territory but it did apply to a Union Territory that had an elected legislature.
+Hence the Council of Ministers would have a co-equal executive power since NCT had an elected legislature.
 With this, the arguments concluded and the matter was reserved for judgment.

 (The report relies on contributions from Mr. Ayush Puri)